kait-al/Microbiome_SOPs/Wet_Lab_SOPs/2_Modified_powersoil_DNAextraction.md

 1. Centrifuge a PowerBead Pro Plate briefly to ensure that the beads have settled at the bottom.
 (1 minute at max speed, 3700 RPM or 2250 x g in eppendorf centrifuge)

 2. Remove and discard the square well mat from the PowerBead Pro Plate.
 Add up to 0.25 g of soil sample or up to 0.1 g of stool sample in each well.
 Note: Avoid cross contamination between sample wells.
-All utensils for sample handling should be 10% bleach and RNAse Away sterilized (forceps, scissors, razor blades, mortar and pestle, etc.)
+All utensils for sample handling should be 10% bleach and RNAse Away sterilized (forceps, scissors, razor blades, mortar and pestle, etc.).
 	1. *Stool samples*: use a filter pipette tip to scoop up approximately 0.2 g sample and scrape it off the tip into the base of the well.
 	2. *Stool on toilet paper*: use sterilized forceps and scissors to dissect off a single-ply piece of visibly soiled TP approximately 1 cm x 1 cm, and transfer into the well.
 See [ref](https://doi.org/10.1016/j.mimet.2017.11.014)
 	3. *Swabs*: should be polyurethane foam, not cotton or wood.
 Use sterilized scissors to cut the swab head directly into the well.